roshaniborkar/COLLEGE-VACCINE-REGISTRATION-RECORD/README.md

 # COLLEGE-VACCINE-REGISTRATION-RECORD
-this project is based on Data structure using C
+This project is based on Data structure using C